Leaf area index: Disadvantages of methods

 The disadvantage of the direct method is that it is destructive, time consuming and expensive, especially if the study area is very large.

 The disadvantage of the indirect method is that in some cases it can underestimate the value of LAI in very dense canopies, as it does not account for leaves that lie on each other, and essentially act as one leaf according to the theoretical LAI models.
 Ignorance of non-randomness within canopies may cause underestimation of LAI up to 25%, introducing path length distribution in the indirect method can improve the measuring accuracy of LAI.
+Indirect estimation of LAI is also sensitive to the data analysis methods of choices.